-To provide sufficient time to process a streaming request, we ask that faculty submit requests seven days before it is needed for class use.
-Please note, if a DVD must be purchased to fulfill the streaming request, this will prolong the processing time.
+To provide sufficient time to process reserves and streaming requests, we ask that faculty submit requests seven (7) days before the content is needed for class use.
+Please note, if a DVD must be purchased to fulfill a streaming request, this will prolong the processing time.
 Submissions will be processed on a first-come, first-served basis.

 Reserves and Streaming Guidelines and Policies